rohan2017/BMP388_DEV_I2C/README.md

 uint32_t sensorTime;                                // Sensor time
 ```

-A pointer to the head of each temperature, pressure and altitude array, as well as the sensor time is passed to the function:
+A pointer to the head of each temperature, pressure and altitude array, as well as the sensor time is passed to the function, each time the FIFO is polled for data:

 ```
-if (bmp388.getFifoData(float *temperature, float *pressure, float *altitude, float &sensorTime) {
+if (bmp388.getFifoData(float temperature, float pressure, float altitude, float sensorTime) {
 	// The FIFO measurements are ready
 }
 ```

-The FIFO also allows measurements to the FIFO to be sub-sampled at a lower rate than the sample rate.
-The sub-sample rate is a division of the barometer standard sample rate and can be set using the subSample.

-The data select option allows the FIFO to store data that UNFILTERED or FILTERED

 Here is an example sketch using SPI in NORMAL_MODE, default configuration with FIFO operation: